 One possible goal is to determine the races exhibited by the traced execution.
-Since only one execution is considered, each detected race will involve two events which execute concurrently in the execution.
-Thus only concurrent races and some general races can be detected in this way.
+Since only one execution is considered, each detected race will involve two unsynchronized events in the execution.
+Thus only concurrent races and some general races (see appendix) can be detected in this way.